James D. Maxwell II: Early life, education and career

-Service on Mississippi Court of Appeals
+Mississippi Court of Appeals

-He served as a judge on the Mississippi Court of Appeals.
+Maxwell served as a judge on the Mississippi Court of Appeals.
 He was initially appointed to the appeals court by Governor Haley Barbour on February 2, 2009, then elected in 2010 and re-elected in 2014.

-Service on the Supreme Court of Mississippi
+Supreme Court of Mississippi

 On December 23, 2015, Governor Phil Bryant announced his appointment of Maxwell to the Supreme Court.

-In January 2020, Maxwell upheld the 12-year conviction of Willie Nash, an African American man, for having a cell phone while in jail.
-Nash was booked into Newton County Jail in Decatur, Mississippi.
-Jail officials failed to confiscate Nash's cell phone in the booking process, so he was unaware that he was not allowed to have one.
-His phone was seized when he asked a jail official for a charger.
-Nash was using the cell phone to text his wife.
-In August 2018, the judge handed him a 12-year sentence.
-On review, Maxwell wrote, "While obviously harsh, Nash's twelve-year sentence for possessing a cell phone in a correctional facility is not grossly disproportionate."
+In 2025, Maxwell wrote the 8-1 majority opinion of in re the petition of S.M.-B., holding that a 16-year old transgender boy could not legally change his name to better fit his gender identity.
+Despite both of the teenager's parents consenting to the name change, Maxwell stated that according to Mississippi law and past precedent such as the 1957 Mississippi State Supreme Court decision Marshall v.
+Marshall, any name change must be "clearly in the best interest of the child".
+While such a reasoning was not expressly stated by the Chancellor in denying the name change, the court determined that similar Mississippi restrictions on the activities of minors were based on the common law reasoning that minors lacked the proper maturity to partake in the associated activity, most relevantly the restrictions of any medications or surgical procedures to assist in gender transition.
+As such, given the invocation of such common law restrictions regarding a minors gender transition, the court concluded that the youth lacked the maturity for a decision with "serious or long-lasting ramifications" to be in their best interest, precluding them from such a name change.

 Awards and recognition

-He is a past president of the Young Lawyers Division of the Mississippi Bar Association, the Lafayette County Bar Association, and Tri-County Young Lawyers.
+Maxwell is a past president of the Young Lawyers Division of the Mississippi Bar Association, the Lafayette County Bar Association, and Tri-County Young Lawyers.
 He has also served on the Board of Bar Commissioners, the Mississippi Bar Foundation, the Diversity in the Law Committee, and the Board of Directors of the Mississippi Prosecutors Association.
 He is a graduate of Mississippi Economic Council's Leadership Mississippi program and in 2007 was named "Top 40 Under 40" by the Mississippi Business Journal.

 Personal life

 Maxwell is married to his wife Mindy and they have two children, Trip and Mae Covington.
-They are members of First Baptist Church of Oxford.
+They are members of First Baptist Church of Oxford and reside in Oxford.